Assizes: 19th and 20th centuries

-Few substantial changes occurred until the nineteenth century.
+Few substantial changes occurred until the 19th century.
 From 1832 onwards, Wales and the palatine county of Chester, served by the Court of Great Sessions, were merged into the circuit system.
 The commissions for (the City of) London and Middlesex were replaced with a Central Criminal Court, serving London's broadened metropolis, and county courts were established widely to hear many civil cases which had taken the writ-action form of nisi prius.

 The Supreme Court of Judicature Act 1873, which merged judges of equity and common law competing systems into the Supreme Court of Judicature, transferred the jurisdiction of the commissions of assize (e.g. the possessory assizes that heard actions relating to the dispossession of land) to the High Court of Justice, and established district registries of the High Court across the country, leaving a minimal civil jurisdiction to the (travelling) assizes.

-In 1956 crown courts were set up in Liverpool and Manchester, replacing the assizes and quarter sessions.
+In 1956, crown courts were set up in Liverpool and Manchester, replacing the assizes and quarter sessions.
 This was extended nationwide in 1972 following the recommendations of a royal commission.